padok-team/terraform-aws-network/README.md

 ## User Stories for this module

-- AAVPC I can spawn on one or multiple AZ
+- AAOps I can I can deploy an HA VPC on multiple AZ easily
-- AAOps I can deploy 3 types of subnets in my VPC
+- AAOps I can deploy public, private & intra subnets in my VPC
 - AAOps I can retrieve subnets & vpc ids as outputs of the module

 ## Schema